cjsmeele/MuStore/README.md

 Copyright (c) 2016, Chris Smeele.

-MuStore is licensed under the GNU Lesser General Public License version 3 or higher (LGPLv3+).
+MuStore is licensed under the Boost Software License version 1.0.
 See the `LICENSE` file for details.